 Luckily for us, there is!

-However, shampoo could also be part of the problem.
+However, shampoo may be part of the problem.

-Human skin is more acidic than dog skin, which means that even gentle human shampoos can dry out your dog’s skin and strip the necessary oils from his fur.
+Human skin is more acidic than dog skin, so even gentle human shampoos can dry out your dog’s skin and strip necessary oils from his fur.

 Wouldn’t a dandruff spray be convenient?

-Unfortunately, some spray on shampoos contain alcohol, which can further dry out your dog’s skin.
-If you want to try a dog dandruff spray or moisturizer, talk to your veterinarian about which products they recommend.
+Unfortunately, some sprays contain alcohol, which can further dry out your dog’s skin.
+If you want to try dandruff spray or moisturizer, ask your veterinarian which they recommend.

 The Merck Veterinary Manual states that emollients like coconut oil can help with scaling dermatosis.
-Natural oils like coconut, lanolin, and cottonseed oils reduce water loss, especially when applied after shampooing.
+Natural oils like coconut, lanolin and cottonseed reduce water loss, especially when applied after shampooing.

-You can even buy special coconut oil dog shampoo as a dog dandruff treatment!
+You can even buy a special coconut oil dog shampoo as a dog dandruff treatment!

 Dealing with doggy dandruff can be frustrating.

-It can take time to accurately diagnose the underlying cause of your dog’s dandruff, and some treatment options take a few weeks to start showing signs of improvement.
+It can take time to accurately diagnose the cause of dandruff, and some treatment options take a few weeks to start showing signs of improvement.

 In cases of inherited seborrhea, there may not even be an underlying cause.
-With patience, however, you and your veterinarian will eventually find a way to get rid of your dog’s dandruff and get your dog back to his usual, shiny self.
+With patience, you and your veterinarian will find a way to eliminate or manage dandruff and get your dog back to his usual, shiny self.

 Further Reading and Resources